-The concepts behind ‘organic’ food are wonderful, grown without toxic chemicals and utilising natural fertilisers, but in today’s dishonest world, it has become an almost meaningless term.
-It’s just another marketing tool of dubious value.
+The concepts behind "organic" food are wonderful, grown without toxic chemicals and utilising natural fertilisers, but in today’s dishonest world, it has become an almost meaningless term.
+It is just another marketing-tool of dubious value.

-In the main it consists of small-scale farmers, dairymen, bakers, beekeepers, jam-makers and so on.
-You can buy ‘organic’ chickens, ducks and eggs, different cheeses and yoghurt, smoked meat, free-range pork and even a game farmer.
+In the main it consists of small-scale farmers, dairymen and bakers; beekeepers, home cooked preserves and so on.
+You can buy "organic" chickens, eggs and different cheeses; smoked meat, free range pork and even a game farmer.

-In each case you get to meet the producer yourself and you can ask ticklish questions like ‘where do you get the fat to put in your sausages’, and ‘do you use sodium nitrite as a preservative?’
-Is the flour used to bake this bread grown organically; one interesting question was, ‘is this honey organic?’
-Or to rephrase it, can you guarantee your bees only visited flowers that were organically grown?
-Well, no, of course not!
+In each case you get to meet the producer yourself and you can ask ticklish questions like "where do you get the fat to put in your sausages," and "do you use sodium-nitrite as a preservative?"

 There is an administrative council that is not always popular as they try to negotiate this nightmare but the basic concept is that reselling is not allowed, but even there is conflict to be found.
-Was the sugar used to make the gooseberry jam grown organically?
-They do their best to ensure that in the main it is a market where you can find fresh, healthy local produce.
+Was the sugar used to make the gooseberry-jam grown organically?
+They do their best to ensure that in the main it is a market where you can find fresh, nutritious local-produce.

-It is not perfect, perfect doesn’t exist, but my experience is that they are in the main honest people doing their level best to produce the best food they possibly can and, where there are compromises, they will be candid about it.
-And you can meet the producer every week in person and ask your questions.
+It is not perfect; that doesn’t exist, but my experience is that they are in the main honest people doing their level best to produce the best food they possibly can and, where there are compromises, they will be candid about it.
+You can meet the producer every week in person and ask your questions.

-By and large Reko is not cheap.
-Don’t come expecting to find bargains, though you will get them occasionally.
-Producing fresh vegetables, ethically produced dairy products and food grown in compost without inorganic fertilisers and toxic poisons takes attention to detail and hard work.
-Expect to pay more; it’s worth more, a lot more.
+By and large Reko farmers' market is not cheap.
+Do not come expecting to find bargains, though you will get them occasionally.
+Producing fresh vegetables, ethically-produced dairy products and food grown in compost without inorganic fertilisers and toxic poisons takes attention to detail and hard work.

-No “Roundup Ready” seeds are planted so the small producers actually weed their veggies themselves; obviously some have helpers.
-Genetically modified foods are discouraged by the Administrators but in many situations it is difficult to be absolutely certain how the sugar, wheat and chickpeas are grown.
+No “Roundup Ready” seeds are planted at Reko farmers' market so the small producers actually weed their veggies themselves; obviously some have helpers.
+Genetically-modified foods are discouraged by the Administrators but in many situations it is difficult to be absolutely certain how the sugar, wheat and chickpeas are grown.

 Type Reko Notties into FB, click on Join Group, you don’t even have to answer the questions and your membership will be approved within a day.
-You have 3/4 hour on a Thursday to fetch your fresh produce.
-Even if you don’t buy initially, it’s worth a visit just to see what is available.
+You have 3/4 hour on a Thursday to fetch your fresh-produce.
+Even if you don’t buy initially, it is worth a visit just to see what is available.

-Cheese, good bread and honey, you'll find all of them at Reko Farmers' market.
+Cheese, good-bread and honey are all to be found at Reko Farmers' market.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!